kzyczenko/ci.chef.wlp/README.md

 ## wlp_download_feature

-Downloads an asset from the Liberty Repository or a local LARS reposiory using installUtility.
+Downloads an asset from the Liberty Repository or a local [LARS](https://github.com/WASdev/tool.lars) repository.

 ### Actions